 REMEMBER: As a pet owner, you are responsible for following all animal ordinances in Little Rock.
-Failure to do so not only harms the animal, but also can cost you up to $500 in fines.
+Failure to do so could result in fines up to $1,000.

 Solid Waste Services is responsible for picking up and disposing of dead animals.
 To have an animal removed, call Little Rock Solid Waste Collection Operations at (501) 562-5102.

 Potentially Dangerous Breeds